MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-registers-window.md

 ms.workload:
   - "multiple"
 ---
-# View register values in the debugger Registers window
+# View register values in the Registers window

 The **Registers** window displays register contents during Visual Studio debugging.
 For a high-level introduction to concepts behind registers and the **Registers** window, see [Debugging basics: Registers window](../debugger/debugging-basics-registers-window.md).